IndianMarshmello/SimpleBankingSystemProject/README.md

 # SimpleBankingSystemProject
-Make an account, log in, check your money, deposit/withdrawal.
+Make an account, log in, check your money, deposit/withdrawal.<br />
-\nTransfer money between accounts.
+Transfer money between accounts.
 (This part is WIP)